Which EU directives applied to medical devices before 2022?

 For products other than "A", the QMS and technical documentation must be audited by a European notified body.
 The CE marking certificate of the device and the ISO 13485 certificate of the production site are issued after successful completion of the 3-party audit.
 The ISO 13485 certification must be renewed every year, CE marking certificates are usually valid for 3 years.

-On 15 May 2020, the European Commission published its Implementing Decision M/565 on the development of harmonised standards under the Medical Devices Regulation (MDR) and the In Vitro Diagnostics Regulation (IVDR).
-Implementing Decision M/565 reflects significant changes in the development of harmonised standards for IVD products:
+On 15 May 2020, the European Commission published its Implementing Decision M/565 on the development of harmonized standards under the Medical Devices Regulation (MDR) and the In Vitro Diagnostics Regulation (IVDR).
+Implementing Decision M/565 reflects significant changes in the development of harmonized standards for IVD products:

-• The number of harmonised standards is decreasing, there are only 41 for IVDs.
+- The number of harmonized standards is decreasing, there are only 41 for IVDs.

-• EN ISO 10993-7:2008: The method for calculating the maximum residue limits should also take into account the body weight of well below 70 kg
+- EN ISO 10993-7:2008: The method for calculating the maximum residue limits should also consider the body weight of well below 70 kg

 What are the tasks of the responsible person/expert?